MyRaceData/TRAKBOX/README.md

 enclosure by Polycase model SN-27

 ## Version History
+### Version 009
+Version 8 is skipped.
+This version is the same as V7 except setup does not halt if there is no SD card
 ### Version 007
 This version provides much more robust hardware error checking.
 The firmware will run even with none of the sensors attached allowing testing of just the microcontroller or any combination of sensors.
 The debug messages are also improved.
 Other portions of the firmware were refactored.
 This version also introduces the use of storing the web page files for the dash display in flash memory.
 Flash memory is used because this allows the html to be removed from the instruction portion of non-volitile RAM used by the firmware.
 It also allows the web page files to be edited more easily.
 This feature uses the littleFS library to connect to the flash memory and the ESP8266 LittleFS Filesystem Uploader Plugin [found here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) to upload the web files to flash memory.
 This version waits until a wifi connection to the hotspot is established before continuing and displays a warning on the OLED display until a connection is made.
 This version only logs data to the sd card if moving over two MPH.